Wix Ecommerce overview

 - Comes integrated with an HTML5 editor that allows you to customize everything.

 - Good and easy-to-use online payments integration.

 - The site builder works with drag-and-drop.

-- Geared more at standard website building rather than e-commerce store building, although it can handle the e-commerce things just as well.
+- It’s geared more at standard website building rather than e-commerce store building.

-- You need to sign up for a paid plan before you can launch your store to the world.
+- It sells itself as a free platform, but you need to sign up for a paid plan before you can launch your store to the world.

 Our final rating:

 Wix is the cheaper option in the market for starting an online business, no doubt.
 The most expensive plan is just a bit higher than the cheapest Shopify plan, which says a lot.